Best Gaming Desktops

 - Cooling

-- Custom Low-Profile CPU Cooler by Thermalright; Slim-Profile 140mm Fan (CPU exhaust); 80mm Fan (Underside Intake)
+- Thermalright Custom Low-Profile CPU Cooler; Slim-Profile 140mm Fan (CPU exhaust); 80mm Fan (Underside Intake)

 -